Grupp-4-Bokningar/Bookings/README.md

 Together with another subproject integrated a REST-API to see events, and be able with our own Booking REST API to 'book' themself on that event.
 Forms to be able to use CRUD.

 # Projectmembers
-1. Felix Persson
+1. Felix Persson: brunzt
-2. Hugo Linlycke
+2. Hugo Linlycke: hugolinlycke
-3. Mauro Karlsfred
+3. Mauro Karlsfred: maomoak
-4. Victor Bengtsson
+4. Victor Bengtsson: b3ngtsson

 # GIT-commands for future
 1. [windows] + [R]. search -> cmd -> [Enter]